Developers

 get_bookings ReadBookings

-Lists bookings visible to the authenticated key.
+Lists bookings visible to the authenticated token.
 Returns up to 100 results, sorted newest first.
-Community keys see all bookings for their spaces; Brand keys see only their own bookings.
+Community-bound tokens see all bookings for their spaces; brand-bound tokens see only their own bookings.

 ParameterTypeRequiredDescription